 - An official receipt issued by the organization contains false information or does not comply with the provisions of the Taxation Act or the Regulation respecting the Taxation Act.

 - The organization does not keep registers and supporting documents, or does not keep them in an adequate manner.

 - The organization has become a listed terrorist entity.

 - It is a charitable organization or a public foundation and it carries on a business that is not a related business.

 - It is a public foundation that has acquired control of a corporation.

 - It is a public or private foundation that has incurred debt other than debt relating to current administrative expenses, the purchase and sale of securities or the administration of charitable activities.

-- It has made a false statement in its application for registration, in circumstances amounting to culpable conduct, in order to obtain or maintain its registration.
+- It has made a false statement, in circumstances amounting to culpable conduct, in order to obtain or maintain its registration.